monarc-project/stats-service/docs/command-line-interface.rst

     $ flask stats_push --help
     Usage: flask stats_push [OPTIONS]

     Pushes the clients stats to the global stats server.

+    Only the stats of the clients with the flag `is_sharing_enabled` set to True will be pushed.

+    If you specify the UUID of a client only the stats of this client will be pushed (and if `is_sharing_enabled` is set to True for this client).

+    The parameter `remote_token` is used for the authentication to the remote stats service and to 'identify' the client on the remote side.

     Options:
+    --local-client-uuid TEXT  UUID of the client related to the stats.
+    --remote-token TEXT       Client token on remote side.
     --date-from [%Y-%m-%d]    Only stats more recent than this date will be pushed.
-Default value is 3 months before today.
+Default value is 1 month before the current day.

     --date-to [%Y-%m-%d]      Only stats older than this date will be pushed.
                             Default value is today.

     --help                    Show this message and exit.

 This command can be executed for example with cron.